-Android File Transfer is a simple app — very simple actually.
+Android File Transfer for Mac is a simple app — very simple actually.
 All this app allows you to do is basic copy and paste functions between your Android device and the computer.
 You can transfer media content or any type of files between your phone storage (internal or SD card) and the computer.
 This transfer is basically copy/paste as you cannot even double-click and try to open a file inside AFT.
 You need to first copy over the file from your phone storage to the computer and then open it.

 Other functions of this app include: creating a folder/directory or deleting a file or folder.
 That is pretty much it.
 Just to mention, AFT can also tell how much free space is available on your Android phone’s phone storage or in your SD card if you have inserted one.

 Overall, Android File Transfer is a great tool if you just want to transfer files between Android phones.
 However, it needs an update ASAP by Google with more features, better support and stability.